The Growth of the Restoration Industry February 22, 2018 – Posted in: Blog, Industrial – Tags: Fire Damage Restoration, Water Damage Restoration

 Today, that has all changed.
 As natural disasters like wildfires, hurricanes and flooding have swept across the country, the demand for restoration professionals has grown significantly.
 The standards with which restoration professionals work and the proven practices they use have improved, too.
 The industry as a whole is better organized and better ready to respond in the aftermath of a natural disaster.

-The environments in which they work are far safer for team members as well, thanks to an increase in standards and best practices.
+The environments in which they work are far safer for team members as well, thanks to an increase in standards and practices.

 Where to Find Restoration Training